3 Best Knowt Alternatives for Students

 You simply type in what I want to learn and boterview builds a complete learning path with structured units, targeted lessons, and interactive challenges.

-Boterview's tutor, on the other hand, simultaneously assesses your level of understanding and your engagement, and adapts the difficulty and approach accordingly.
+Boterview also has an AI tutor that simultaneously assesses your level of understanding and your engagement, and adapts the difficulty and approach accordingly.

 With each answer, the AI tutor explains my mistakes and their causes: